La Fiscalía recurre el tercer grado a seis presos del procés y pide su suspensión

 barcelonaActualizado:

-La Fiscalía ha recurrido ante el juez de vigilancia penitenciaria el tercer grado de seis de los nueve presos del procés, y ha pedido que se suspenda inmediatamente el régimen de semilibertad que les concedió la Generalitat el pasado 14 de julio, por el que solo van a dormir a prisión de lunes a jueves.
+La Fiscalía ha recurrido ante el juez de vigilancia penitenciaria el tercer grado de seis de los nueve presos del procés, y ha pedido que se suspenda inmediatamente el régimen de tercer grado concedido el pasado 14 de julio, por el que solo van a dormir a prisión de lunes a jueves.

 Comentarios Solo las personas que pertenecen a la República de Público pueden escribir comentarios y debatir nuestras noticias.
 Nuestro objetivo es crear un debate enriquecedor y libre de trolls. Únete aquí para expresar tu opinión en un medio que le da valor a sus lectores y al intercambio de ideas con el respeto como principio fundamental.
 Si ya formas parte, solo tienes que iniciar sesión.